 Marijuana can help with a lot of things, but it still doesn't help those with addictive tendencies.
 If a player smokes weed, they may quickly get into other harder drugs.
 It's a steep slope that can spiral out of control.
 Allowing marijuana into the league would make athletes test their boundaries with what else they can do.

 Drugs are illegal because they hurt the people who take them, and their loved ones.
-As long as marijuana is still illegal, the NBA should not allow their players to take it, even for medicinal purposes.
+As long as marijuana is still illegal, no professional sports league should allow their players to take it, even for medicinal purposes.

 “Adults and adult players talking about their marijuana smoking and promoting it as medical is incredibly irresponsible given that these guys are role models for young people,” Dr. Kevin Sabet, co-founder of the nonprofit group Smart Approaches to Marijuana (SAM), told LifeZette.
 Sabet is also an assistant professor of psychiatry and director of the Drug Policy Institute at the University of Florida.⠀⠀⠀⠀⠀⠀⠀⠀⠀